St Malachy's College

-St Malachy's College, in Belfast, Northern Ireland, is the oldest Catholic diocesan college in Ulster.
+St Malachy's College, in Belfast, Northern Ireland, is a Catholic diocesan college, a state grammar school within the Northern Ireland secondary schooling system.
 The college's alumni and students are known as Malachians.

 History

 The college, founded by Bishop William Crolly, opened on the feast of Saint Malachy, 3 November 1833 four years after a Roman Catholic Relief Act ("Catholic Emancipation") removed the last of Penal Laws that had, until 1782, outlawed Catholic education.

 The college, opened under the superintendence of Cornelius Denvir, has been on the same site since 1833 when Bishop Crolly took the lease on an eleven-acre site on the northern fringes of the then small Georgian town – Vicinage House – which today is recalled on the street next to the college, Vicinage Park.
 Vicinage Farm was owned by Thomas McCabe, a watchmaker by trade, an advocate of Catholic Emancipation and parliamentary reform, and a founder member in 1791 of the Society of United Irishmen.

 One of the glories of the college is the chapel, built in the 1882 (at the same time as the distinctive College tower) which was significantly enhanced for the college centenary in 1933 when 32 stained glasses windows from the Harry Clarke studio were commissioned.
 Installation took place between 1935 and 1937 and today this is one of the finest collections of stained glass in Northern Ireland.